UNIVAC Solid State: Architecture

 The UNIVAC Solid State was a two-address, bi-quinary coded decimal computer using signed 10-digit words.
 Main memory storage was provided by a 5000-word magnetic drum spinning at 17,667 RPM in a helium atmosphere.
 For efficiency, programmers had to take into account drum latency, the time required for a specific data item, once written, to rotate to where it could be read.

 Technology

-The Solid State was one of the first computers to use some solid-state components.
+The Solid State was one of the first commercially produced computers to use mostly solid-state components.
 However, much of the computer's logic was made out of magnetic amplifiers, not transistors.
 The decision to use magnetic amplifiers was made because the point-contact germanium transistors then available had highly variable characteristics and were not sufficiently reliable.
 The magnetic amplifiers were based on tiny (about 1/8" ID) toroidal stainless steel spools wound with two or so layers of 1/32" wide 4-79 moly-permalloy magnetic material to form magnetic cores.
 These cores had two windings of #60 copper wire surrounding the 4-79 molypermalloy.